Wire format, bit by bit

 │ 01 00 01 00 2A ← VALUE payload: the byte 0x2A

 Every child is one of the shapes above — the frame is examples 2 and 4, concatenated.
-A forwarding hop reads just the three leading headers by offset: it strips NAME "b" from dst (shrinking it toward the target), prepends its own name for the inbound link to src (the return route), and sends the rest of the frame onward untouched — the payload bytes are never copied or re-encoded.
+A forwarding hop reads just the three leading headers by offset: it strips the record 01 62 ("b") from dst (shrinking it toward the target), prepends its own segment record for the inbound link to src (the return route), and sends the rest of the frame onward untouched — the payload bytes are never copied or re-encoded (rebuild_fwd_forward, core/include/libtracer/fwd_frame_view.hpp, emits two rebuilt headers and gathers every other region as an offset window into the source).
 When dst no longer starts with a link name, the frame has arrived: the terminus decodes it and applies the op.
-(0x0D is a reserved codepoint with no assigned mechanism.)

 The same bytes, three ways